"Prosperity, as we know it,

 When Eric Stiller of Manhattan Kayak Co. introduced me to the sport of sea-kayaking on a dark, cold October day in 2003 — as the sole participant in his "Paddle Basics 1" class — my life changed.

 Paddling along remote coasts, I encountered not just stunning landscapes and wildlife, but also the generosity of people living in some of the world’s most isolated places.
 I was invited into the homes of Chilean farmers, Argentine soldiers stationed in solitary and surreal outposts, and sheep farmers in the Falklands.
 These are people I never would have met if I hadn’t taken up kayaking.
-They offered meals, beds, and stories from life at the edge of the world.
+They offered me meals, a bed, and stories from life at the edge of the world.

 Kayaking also sparked a deep interest in the natural phenomena I now witnessed firsthand and on eye-level from the seat of my kayak: Waves, currents, and weather systems — which led me to pursue a Master’s in Oceanography at Bangor University.